-I had every intention of publishing our holiday traditions or holiday home decor but I felt the need to put that on hold and write about our trip to melt down city.
+I had every intention of writing about our holiday tradiotions but instead I am going to take you on a trip to Melt Down City.
 This is mostly for my own sanity / venting purpose’s because I highly doubt any parent with a toddler wants to read about another kids tantrums.

-I keep playing out yesterdays “events” in my mind (I think Im mentally scarred) and thinking about all the things I could have done to prevent this.
-For starters I could have just left my son at home OR made the chicken I had intended on making (but got too lazy to do so.)
+I keep playing out yesterdays “events” in my mind and (I think I’m mentally scarred) thinking about all the things I could have done to prevent this.
+For starters, I could have just left my son at home OR made the chicken I had intended on making (but got too lazy to do so).
 However, I thought a little mommy & son time would be nice and we were only going to the bowling alley to pick up food.

-The second I let go of his hand to grab my wallet he took off again.
+The second I let go of his hand to grab my wallet, he took off again.
 A man standing against the wall announced “We got a runner” and I went chasing after him… again.
-This time however his reaction was different.
-He threw his body on the ground kicking, pounding and screaming, and I mean red faced screaming ” I WANT TO PLAY MAMA” “LET ME GO” “I WANT TO SEE THE BALLS” “STOP” “YOU’RE HURTING ME” (his new favorite thing to say for absolutely no reason).
+This time his reaction was different.
+He threw his body on the ground kicking, pounding and screaming, and I mean red-faced screaming ” I WANT TO PLAY MAMA” “LET ME GO” “I WANT TO SEE THE BALLS” “STOP” “YOU’RE HURTING ME” (his new favorite thing to say for absolutely no reason).

-Finally after what seemed like an eternity, we received our pizza and wings.
+Finally, after what seemed like an eternity, we received our pizza and wings.
 The same man standing by the wall who made the “we got a runner” comment ran over and opened the door for us to leave.
-Im pretty sure once we walked out everyone clapped that we were finally gone (probably not but it felt like it).
+I’m pretty sure when we walked out everyone clapped that we were finally gone (atleast it felt like it).
 I never wanted to leave somewhere so badly.
 I got my son in the car (still screaming about bowling balls and his lollipop) and just stood there and took a breather.
 “WTF just happened” I thought to myself as I got into the car.
 I think I sat there for another 3 minutes or so still trying to process the past 10 minutes of my life ( that felt like an hour).

 Ugh, It was a moment in motherhood that I never want to relive again but know at some point it’s going to happen.
-I hate feeling so out of control and I don’t want to blame myself for my toddlers actions but I do.
+I hated feeling so out of control.
+I don’t want to blame myself for my toddlers actions but I do.
 The realistic part of me says “This is two, Amanda” but the judgmental/ mom guilt side says “this is all your fault..do better.”
-Motherhood is a never ending work in progress and just when I think I am figuring it out, my kids slap in the face with a big ol’ dose of reality.
+Motherhood is a never-ending work in progress and just when I think I am figuring it out, my kids slap me in the face with a big ol’ dose of reality… literally.